 Other Care Tips

-- Plant can be rather invasive as it spreads through runners underground.
+- The plant can be rather invasive as it spreads through runners underground.

-- In fall, cut back plant to the ground
+- In fall, cut back the plant to the ground

 - Trim off the top of the plant for compact growth

 - Mulch plant before the first frost.